lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ##### Game 1

 I lost the die roll and played a very, very long game 1 (around 30 minutes or so), throughout which I felt like I was barely keeping myself alive.
 We both went down to 8 life.
-I have `Pathwork Automaton`, and he has a flipped Tamiyo, an `Orcish Bowmasters` and a 3/3 orc army.
+I have <mtg-card>Pathwork Automaton</mtg-card>, and he has a flipped Tamiyo, an <mtg-card>Orcish Bowmasters</mtg-card> and a 3/3 orc army.

-Eventually, I topdecked a `Memory Guardian`, which, as I previously mentioned, did not use to feel particularly good.
+Eventually, I topdecked a <mtg-card>Memory Guardian</mtg-card>, which, as I previously mentioned, did not use to feel particularly good.
 I was, once again, very wrong.

 That card single-handedly stopped my opponent from trying to be aggressive and, suddenly, I could start pressuring him.
 It even made my opponent stop plusing Tamiyo in favor of buying back cantrips to dig for answers / bigger threats.
 He did not manage to achieve that goal.
 I won that game.